lm3nitro/Projects/Network Traffic Analysis/TCP/TCP SYN Scan.md

 ![Pasted image 20240325120655](https://github.com/lm3nitro/Projects/assets/55665256/5faa423d-3c40-4433-b7e0-9b5b151f057c)

 It appears that the threat actor located at 192.168.11.62 is actively scanning the node 192.168.11.46 in search of open ports.
-We have observed a significant number of SYN (synchronize) requests being sent to 192.168.11.46 across multiple ports within a fraction of a second.
+I observed a significant number of SYN (synchronize) requests being sent to 192.168.11.46 across multiple ports within a fraction of a second.

-To pinpoint the extent of the synchronization requests sent by the threat actor, we need to narrow down our analysis to determine the exact number of SYN requests received by 192.168.11.46.
+To pinpoint the extent of the synchronization requests sent by the threat actor, I need to narrow down my analysis to determine the exact number of SYN requests received by 192.168.11.46.

 ```
 tcpdump -nr threat_actor.pcap src host 192.168.11.62 and dst host 192.168.11.62 and dst host 192.168.11.46 and tcp[tcpflags] == tcp-syn | wc -l